tardate/LittleArduinoProjects/Radio/AM/SingleTransistorTransmitter/README.md

 ## Some Real Testing

-Here's some video from the bench, where I'm testing boththe performance of the transmitter, but also an [HX208-2 AM Receiver](../HX208-2) built from a kit, with a commercial Tecsun receiver as a benchmark.
+Here's some video from the bench, where I'm testing both the performance of the transmitter, but also an [HX208-2 AM Receiver](../HX208-2) built from a kit, with a commercial Tecsun receiver as a benchmark.

 [![clip](https://img.youtube.com/vi/5skZnjzLtIM/0.jpg)](https://www.youtube.com/watch?v=5skZnjzLtIM)